What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 Similar rules apply if you are self-employed and come to work temporarily in the UK.

-If you fall under these rules you may not need to get a National Insurance number and will instead be allocated a different type of reference, which looks like this 54 M4 46 90, and will be used to identify you in the system.
+If you fall under these rules you may not need to get a National Insurance number and will instead be allocated a different type of reference, which looks like this 54 M4 46 90, and will be used to identify you by HMRC.

 What do I do if I want to continue to pay social security in my previous country of residence?

-In cases where this might apply, you should ask your employer to obtain a certificate A1 (previously E101) from the social security authorities of the country where you want to continue to pay social security contributions, (the application form will need to be completed by your employer, but based on your circumstances).
-The A1 (previously E101) certifies that you remain liable to contribute to the social security scheme only in the country which issued it and for the period of time mentioned in it.
+Wherever you are remaining in your home country social security system (i.e. you will remain ‘insured’ in your home country), you should ask your employer to obtain a certificate A1 (previously E101) from your home country (the application form will need to be completed by your employer).
+This form certifies that you remain liable to contribute to the social security scheme only in the country which issued it and for the period of time specified in it (therefore for this period you will be exempt from paying NIC in the UK).

 Am I eligible for UK social security benefits?

-If you do not have to pay NIC because you continue to pay into your home country scheme under the European agreement (the A1 or E101 procedure), you will not necessarily lose entitlement to social security benefits in the UK.
+If you do not have to pay NIC because you continue to pay into your home country scheme under the European regulations, you will not necessarily lose entitlement to social security benefits in the UK.

 The European agreement contains detailed rules for different types of benefit and you should contact the Department for Work and Pensions in the first instance to determine whether you will receive benefits from the UK or from your home country.

-If you are hired in the UK, these European rules will not apply and you will have to pay NIC, which could count towards benefits payable by the UK.
-Even if you do not claim any benefits in the UK, or are here for just a short time this NIC is not typically reclaimable when you leave.
+If you are hired in the UK by a UK employer (i.e. you work in the UK under a local contract), these European rules will not apply and you will have to pay NIC from day one, which could count towards benefits payable by the UK.
+Even if you do not claim any benefits in the UK, or are here for just a short time, this NIC is not typically reclaimable when you leave.

-The NIC is not strictly transferable to another country's scheme either; however, it may help to determine whether or not you are entitled to state benefits in your home country.
-This is called the ‘aggregation principle’ and essentially allows you to ‘top up' your overseas contributions with UK social security contributions where necessary, in order to meet the overseas requirements.
+The contributions paid are not transferable to another country's scheme.
+However, periods of contributions paid in the UK may help to determine whether or not you are entitled to state benefits in your home country.
+This is called the ‘aggregation principle’ and essentially allows you to aggregate (add together) your periods of overseas contributions with periods of UK social security contributions where necessary, in order to meet the overseas requirements as to whether or not the requirements for the minimum number of years’ contributions are met.
+The contributions themselves are not transferred from one country to another.
 You can find out more about social security benefits within the EEA on the EU website .

-If a record of UK contributions is needed by the authorities in the other country to decide a claim they will contact HM Revenue & Customs (HMRC) on your behalf to obtain details of the UK NIC record.
+If a record of UK contributions is needed by the authorities in the other country to decide a claim, they should contact HM Revenue & Customs (HMRC) on your behalf to obtain details of the UK NIC record.

-In some cases, the foreign authority may ask you to get:
+In some cases, the foreign authority may ask you to obtain:

 - a statement to assist sickness benefit claims (formerly known as an E104);